Vitellaria Paradoxa (formerly known as Butyrospermum parkii)

 Lake Chad, the country’s largest body of water, dwindled in size over the past fifty years, and in recent years disappeared entirely.
 The combination of persistent drought and use of the water to irrigate crops contributed to its demise.
 With the water went livelihoods of fishing and growing crops.
 In urban areas, increased suffering has been caused by successive flooding that has overwhelmed insufficient infrastructure, rendering sanitation systems useless, and has left the population vulnerable to an assortment of infectious diseases.

 Anthropogenic climate change is having consequences for savanna biomes too, and although more research is required, it is clear that the distribution and genetic pattern of the shea tree is changing.
 However, the Shea Tree is also described as “self-reliant” and the “ultimate in sustainable agriculture.”
 It has been able to survive in the sun-seared, drought ridden savanna for centuries, enabled by the tree’s extensive root system.
 Although it tolerates many harsh conditions and varying soils types, the trees’ yield may be compromised.

 Since 1998, the IUCN Red List of Threatened Species has rated the Shea Tree as vulnerable to extinction because it continues to be overexploited for timber, firewood, and charcoal.
 In addition, its habitat is being eroded by urbanization.
 The tree is given little protection and with the conditions of the Anthropocene, it can be said the tree is in serious decline.

-Embassy of Chad, Washington, D.C., Available at: World Sensorium original website.
+Embassy of Chad, Washington, D.C.
+This statement can be found on the World Sensorium original website.